Prenatal Substance Use Treatment

 - Health care coordination and health care follow up by an RN coordinator

 How do I get started?

-- Contact Women’s Health at 603-356-9355 to speak with the nurse coordinator.
-The phone call will consist of a few questions in order to set up an intake visit.
+- Call 603-356-9355 to speak with the nurse coordinator.
+We will ask a few questions and help you schedule an intake visit.

 - At the intake visit, you will meet with a nurse to complete a health history and withdrawal assessment.

 - Program guidelines will be reviewed and any questions or concerns may be addressed.
 A visit with the provider will follow.

 - When all forms and any laboratory testing is complete, you will be invited to attend the following program day.